Doesn't seem familiar? Jump to the "Ultra" help about the roster.

 The Roster and Users pages pull information from the system's personal information tool.
 Students can access their personal information from the Tools panel of any tab or from the Settings link in the menu next to their names in the page header.
 Students can choose which information appears in the User Directory and the course roster.

 Your institution controls if the personal information, the User Directory, and the roster tools are available.

 Doesn't seem familiar?
 Jump to the "Original" help about the roster.

 Use the Roster link on the Course Content page to view your class list, connect with your students, and match faces to names.
-If more than one student has the same name, select a student's profile picture.
-A pop-up profile card displays the student's ID.
-Duplicate names are ordered by ID.
 You can also send messages to anyone involved with your course.

 Users can upload a picture of themselves on their Profile pages.
-If they don't add pictures, their initials or a generic silhouette appears in the roster.
-Users' profile pictures also appear in the gradebook, the activity stream, discussions, and messages next to their activity.
-Your profile picture also appears on the Courses and Course Content pages.
+If they don't add pictures, a generic silhouette appears in the roster.
+Users' profile pictures also appear in the gradebook, groups, discussions, conversations, and messages next to their activity.
+Your profile picture also appears on the Course Content page.

 Change your view.
+You can choose grid view or list view.
 The roster remains in the selected view until you change it, even if you log out.